 How To Wash Dark Clothes

-How to wash dark clothes that gets them clean and keeps dark hues intact.
+How to wash dark clothes and keep them from fading.

 Dark clothes are a fun part of our wardrobes.
-But to keep the dark colors we love so much intact, they need a bit of special care and the separate treatment on laundry day.
+But to keep the dark colors we love so much intact, they need the separate care on laundry day.

 That's because dark clothes are prone to fading during the wash cycle, which is bad for them, and worse for other non-dark garments in the load.